wojtekmaj/react-time-picker/packages/react-time-picker/README.md

 | ≥16.3         | latest                                      |
 | ≥16.0         | 3.x                                         |

-#### Legacy browsers

-If you need to support legacy browsers like Internet Explorer 10, you will need to use [Intl.js](https://github.com/andyearnshaw/Intl.js/) or another Intl polyfill along with React-Date-Picker.

 ### Installation

 Add React-Time-Picker to your project by executing `npm install react-time-picker` or `yarn add react-time-picker`.